-Heather Carey Nutrition Expert in CT
+Heather Carey Nutrition Coach in Fairfield County, CT

 Welcome!
 I am Heather Carey: culinary nutritionist, health coach, certified whole foods chef and organic gardening enthusiast.
 I will inspire you to make simple yet significant diet and lifestyle changes so that you can experience better health, well-being, and increased kitchen confidence.